wombleton/gitlaw-nz/acts/S/Submarine Cables and Pipelines Protection Act 1996.md

 *   (1) If a protection officer believes on reasonable grounds that a ship or equipment belonging to a ship is being used in a protected area in the commission of an offence against [section 13][22], the protection officer may, by any means of communication, order the master of the ship to remove the ship from that area.

-    (2) Without derogating from any other provision of this Act, a master who, without reasonable cause, fails within a reasonable period of time to comply with an order given under this section, commits an offence and is liable on summary conviction to a fine not exceeding $10,000\.
+    (2) Without derogating from any other provision of this Act, a master who, without reasonable cause, fails within a reasonable period of time to comply with an order given under this section, commits an offence and is liable on conviction to a fine not exceeding $10,000\.

     Compare: 1966 No 5 s 7B; 1977 No 96 s 5

+    Section 17(2): amended, on 1 July 2013, by [section 413][65] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 18 Seizure of fishing equipment in protected area